Immune Checkpoint Mouse Models

 Figure 1.
 Generation strategy of humanized PD-L1 mice.
 The full-length protein coding sequence for human PD-L1 was placed immediately downstream of the start codon of the mouse endogenous Pd-l1 gene, followed by a poly(A) site, so that the expression of endogenous Pd-l1 in the mouse was replaced by the expression of fully humanized PD-L1 protein.
 This mouse model was generated in the C57BL/6J genetic background.

 Figure 2. hPD-L1 expression in spleen T cells after stimulation.
 Flow cytometry analysis of spleen lymphocytes collected from homozygous humanized PD-L1 mice and wild-type C57BL/6J mice.
-The results showed that the expression of human PD-L1 can be detected in both T cells and B cells collected from the spleen of homozygous humanized PD-L1 mice.
-(Data provided by collaborators).
+The results showed that the expression of human PD-L1 can be detected in both T cells and B cells collected from the spleen of homozygous humanized PD-L1 mice (completed in collaboration with partners).

 Figure 3.
 In vivo validation of anti-tumor efficacy in a MC38 tumor-bearing model of humanized PD-L1 mice.
 Mouse colon cancer cells MC38 engineered to express human PD-L1 were implanted subcutaneously into homozygous, humanized PD-L1 mice.
 The mice were randomly assigned into two groups when the tumor volume reached 100 mm3, with one group receiving human IgG as a control and the other receiving a human-specific, PD-L1 antibody (n=5).
 The human PD-L1 blocking antibody significantly inhibited tumor growth in the homozygous humanized mice (Left) without affecting overall body weight (Right), suggesting that the humanized PD-L1 mice represent an ideal model for evaluating the efficacy of therapeutic antibodies targeting human PD-L1.
 (TGI: tumor growth inhibition; 67%; p < 0.001), demonstrating that the humanized PD-L1 mice are a good in vivo model for validating the efficacy of antibodies targeting human PD-L1.